 The Older People’s Shared Ownership scheme – known as OPSO – is similar to the government’s shared ownership scheme.
 It allows you to buy a home on a shared ownership basis.
 This means that instead of taking a mortgage out on the entire value of the property, you can buy between 25% and 75% of the value of a home within a Housing Association.
 The remaining percentage is owned by the housing association and you’ll pay subsidised rent on the percentage of the home you don’t own.

 Many modern developments, including houses and flats, include a percentage of shared ownership housing.
 There are also dedicated shared ownership developments springing up across England.

-Unlike normal shared ownership schemes, the Older People’s Shared Ownership scheme offers better value.
+Unlike traditional shared ownership schemes, the Older People’s Shared Ownership scheme offers better value.
 If you purchase less than a 75% stake in the property, you’ll need to pay rent on the remainder.
-However, when you buy the maximum 75%, the need to pay rent is removed entirely.
-This significantly reducing the overall cost of buying your own home, effectively allowing you to live rent free.
+However, when you buy the maximum of 75%, the need to pay rent is removed entirely.
+This significantly reduces the overall cost of buying your own home, effectively allowing you to live rent-free.

 Don’t worry if you can’t afford to buy 75% of the property from the get-go.
 You can increase the percentage you own over time.
 This is known as ‘staircasing’ and makes an affordable way to increase your ownership of your home without the upfront expense.

 The Older People’s Shared Ownership scheme can significantly reduce the cost of a mortgage as well.
 Instead of having to arrange a mortgage for the full value of the property, you only to need to get a mortgage to cover the percentage you buy – and that can be as low as 25 per cent.

 |Monthly cost of a 15-year £250,000 mortgage at 3%||£1,726|